pstorli/SafeToFly/README.md

   0000 Changed to request location permissions\
   0000 Added showMessage method to main activity, in addition to showSnackBar\
   0000 Added call to showMessage to explain that user needs to press plane to refresh data.\
-  0000 Made Logo image backgrounds transparent
+  0000 Made Logo image backgrounds transparent\
+  0000 Added onRequestPermissionsResult to MainActivity to refresh data when permission granted.

 Known Issues: